 Backstory and Context

-The property which housed Charles Town's Prince Hall is is also known as the Old Stone House and the Locke House.
+In 1885, Star Lodge #1 along with the Queen of the Valley Lodge #1558, Grand United Order of the Odd Fellows, purchased this property.
+The property which housed Charles Town's Prince Hall is also known as the Old Stone House and the Locke House.
+The land was purchased in 1791 by John Locke from Charles Washington.
 Since its' construction in 1795 by John Locke, the house has served as a place of entertainment, a home, and a print shop.
-The building was sold in 1927 to the Star Lodge Number 1, Queen of the Valley Lodge Number 1558.
-Today, it is used for the African-American Culture and Heritage Festival, to remind locals on the history the city holds.

 The Star Lodge (as well as the Fisherman’s Hall) was also used after WWI to hold meetings of the American Legion Post 63.
 Post 63 was originally organized in 1919 in Martinsburg, but after their charter was cancelled in 1925 it reformed in Charles Town in 1929.
 This was a segregated American Legion post for support black WWI veterans.
 The post was named the Green-Copeland Post 63; Shields Green and John A. Copeland, Jr. were two of the African American men who participated in John Brown’s 1859 raid on Harpers Ferry and were tried and executed in Charles Town.

 The Odd Fellows sold their share of the building to the Star Lodge Number 1, Queen of the Valley Lodge Number 1558, in 1927.
 The Masonic Lodge continues to operate in the building and it is used for the African American Culture and Heritage Festival.